MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 3 How to run the code?
 ----------------------
-Copy the source code and the *.dat files into the same folder and run "RunAWCCT.m".
-Instantaneous velocities are accessible through the Matlab workspace and time-averaged results will be saved to an Excel spreadsheet.
+Copy the source code and the *.dat files into the same folder and run "Batch.m".
+Instantaneous velocities are accessible through the Matlab workspace.

 4 Comment on measurement accuracy
 ----------------------------------